 The Quadruple Bypass Burger from the Heart Attack Grill in Las Vegas is about 9,982 Calories.
 It has 4 beef patties, 8 slices of cheese, 20 strips of bacon, a whole tomato, half an onion, and a bun coated with lard.
 Angioplasty not included.

-Unfortunately there is no such thing as a “negative” calorie food.
-Celery has been largely held as an example in that eating a stalk of celery will burn more calories from the process of eating and digestion than the amount of calories in it.
+Unfortunately, there is no such thing as a “negative” calorie food.
+Celery has largely been held as an example in that eating a stalk of celery will burn more calories from the process of eating and digestion than the number of calories in it.
 Celery, however, is about 8 Calories, and the process of digesting it takes up about half a calorie.
 That isn’t to say that celery isn’t a good choice when you reach in the refrigerator.

 It takes roughly 3,500 Calories to burn one pound of fat.
-To lose a pound a fat a week, you would need to cut 500 Calories from your diet per day.
-Sounds easier than it is, and like everything in dieting, it rarely works out this simply.
+To lose a pound a fat a week, you would need to cut 500 Calories from your diet per day or increase your activity level by 500 Calories per day.
+Sounds easier than it is, and like everything in dieting and exercise, it rarely works out this simply.